WillBallentine/golong/README.md

 ## About

 Currently, this project is in its early stages of creation.

-The code, as it stands right now, functions more like a chat between a client and a server but with messages only flowing one way to the server from the client.
-As this project matures, more features will be added and eventually, clients will be able to be instantiated to listen on a certain queue and then process the messages as they come in.
+GoLong now has a working broker/subscriber structure. golong/consumer contains the logic for the basic subscriber package.
+Currently the package only prints the message to the terminal window, but this is where a true subscriber would take the message and perform some business logic with it.

 GoLong uses a TCP connection to facilitate the message brokerage.
 Within your Producer or Consumer project, you will need to add the code needed to make such a connection and send the appropriately formatted message to the broker.